peimanja/artifactory_exporter/README.md

                                 URI on which to scrape JFrog Artifactory.
       --artifactory.ssl-verify  Flag that enables SSL certificate verification for the scrape URI --artifactory.timeout=5s  Timeout for trying to get stats from JFrog Artifactory.
+      --optional-metric=metric-name ...
+                                optional metric to be enabled.
+Pass multiple times to enable multiple optional metrics.
       --log.level=info          Only log messages with the given severity or above.
 One of: [debug, info, warn, error] --log.format=logfmt       Output format of log messages.
 One of: [logfmt, json] --version                 Show application version.